offertoro/VideoViewer/README.md

 # VideoViewer

 The VideoViewer system is a test repo created to test candidates in the process of a job interview.
 The system lets a user watch 20 videos and then pays the user 1$ for watching them.
-The system may pay additional 1$ for every 20 videos watched by the user.
+The system may pay an additional 1$ for every 20 videos watched by the user.
 The server side is implemented in php/mysql and client side in HTML/JS and also in Android or iOS as a native app.

 ## Definitions: